We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 By the end, you’ll have all the information necessary to decide whether DirecTV or Verizon Fios is the best TV service for your home.

 Note: DirecTV and Fios are constantly changing services and prices, so we update this article frequently.
-The latest update was in December 2019.
-To check out the current promotions and special pricing, go to Verizon.com and DirecTV.com, or talk to a DirecTV agent at 844-870-2676.
+The latest update was in January 2020.
+To check out the current promotions and special pricing, go to Verizon.com and DirecTV.com.

 Let’s get started!